-Comparison of block model sections (Figures 19.1 to 19.6) with geologic sections interpreted by ITH geologists (Figures 7.8-7.12) reveals good correspondence.
+Comparison of block model sections (Figures 20.1 to 20.6) with geologic sections interpreted by ITH geologists (Figures 7.8-7.12) reveals good correspondence.
 These sections also show the potential of mineralized material to continue to depth, particularly down-dip.

 It is concluded that a substantial gold resource has been identified at Money Knob and the surrounding area.
 Dedicated drilling has continuously enlarged the resource over the past several years.
 Current metallurgical studies are underway and results indicate that gold is recoverable through heap leach, and combined mill, CIP, CIL, gravity, and flotation techniques.
-Continuation of planned and in-progress metallurgical and ore processing studies will enable assessment of the best material processing and gold recovery techniques.
-As results for this work are completed, new cost estimates that incorporate optimized gold recovery techniques will be used for a more comprehensive development plan and economic assessment.